mmm111mmm/inacityinthefuture/next.md

 ## Introducing variables

-We can say: we need to change data.
-Or we can say: we need to **vary** data.
+We can say: "we need to change data".
+Or we can say: "we need to **vary** data".

 If we want to vary data, we use **variables**.